Patch Iron On Instructions

 - Press straight down for 45-50 seconds with constant pressure (not back & forth), then turn the garment inside out and repeat the process.

-- Allow to cool thoroughly before slowly removing the clear plastic.
+- Allow cooling thoroughly before slowly removing the clear plastic.

 - If you see that some rhinestones didn’t stick as you peel the plastic off, carefully lay it back down in the same position and try a higher heat for a little longer and make sure you are waiting until it is FULLY cooled down before peeling the plastic off.